SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - CH spit bubbles reminds Ammu of the twins' degenerate father
 - CI Estha blew bubbles into abuser's drink
 - CJ bubbled cold drink as fear

+### The Synthesis
+Wholedness: that one complements another.

+- AC Black Cats as Holes; Death as Holes.
+Black associated with God of Retrobution.
+Holes as retrobution.

 ## Defluffifying
 CHOSEN THESIS CLAIM